dlt-hub/dlt/docs/website/docs/concepts/resource.md

 ```

-The most common pattern to declare and group resources is to do that within a [source function](source.md).
+Typically, resources are declared and grouped with related resources within a [source](source.md) function.

 ### Parametrize a resource

 You can add arguments to your resource functions like to any other.
-Below we parametrize our `generate_row` resource to generate the number of rows we wish
+Below we parametrize our `generate_row` resource to generate the number of rows we request

 ```python
 @dlt.resource(name='table_name', write_disposition='replace')
 def generate_rows(nr):